FutureProofHomes/Documentation/docs/satellite1-cylindrical-enclosure.md

   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/18_mount_speaker.JPG){ width="100%" }
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/19_place_lock_ring.JPG){ width="100%" }
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/20_tighten_lock_ring.JPG){ width="100%" }
-9. Choose the right speaker chamber plug based on the guage of your speaker cables and wedge it in as best as possible, leaving about 1 in of cable sticking out.
+9. Choose the right speaker chamber plug based on the gauge of your speaker cables and wedge it in as best as possible, leaving about 1 in of cable sticking out.
 Cover the plug with Loctite.
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/21_enclosure_plug.JPG){ width="100%" }
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/22_plug_puddy.JPG){ width="100%" }
 10. Connect the JST-XH connector to the bottom of the HAT and align then snap the UFO to the speaker chamber.